Soccer-Iran close in on World Cup, China teeter on the brink

 Qatar, who will host the 2022 World Cup finals, are bottom of the group with four points, nine outside the automatic qualification places with three games remaining.

-Japan confirmed Thailand's elimination with a 4-0 thumping at Saitama Stadium in Group B that strengthened their own qualifying hopes.
+Japan confirmed Thailand's elimination with a 4-0 thumping at Saitama Stadium in Group B that strengthened their own qualifying hopes as they kept pace with Saudi Arabia, who defeated Iraq 1-0 thanks to a second-half goal from Yahia Al Shehri.

-Japan are three points ahead of third placed Australia, who picked up their first win in five games with a 2-0 victory over the United Arab Emirates, whose coach Mahdi Ali resigned after the game.
+Japan and Saudi Arabia are three points ahead of third placed Australia, who picked up their first win in five games with a 2-0 victory over the United Arab Emirates, whose coach Mahdi Ali resigned after the game.

 "Very proud of the players, it was a challenging 10 days for us," Australia coach Ange Postecoglou told Fox Sports.